OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 For each morphology given, a figure will be produced showing the assigned model regions.

-Every time the generation is completed, the script will return an error: [https://raw.githubusercontent.com/OpitzLab/Multi-Scale-Neuron-Modeling/master/1_NEURON-Model-Generation/expected_error.png?token=AAIAFOX4C2STUFQXG2MKWZS7FP7HQ]
+Every time the generation is completed, the script will return an error: [Error image](1_NEURON-Model-Generation/expected_error.png)

  - ignore this: It is expected.
 After completion, the script will copy all other necessary files to the model folders.